As often as four times a week, you can bet on finding sophomore Vivienne Bishop spending her free time on a saddle.

 One opportunity at La Salle she knows will help her expand her knowledge of the human body is the Anatomy and Physiology elective, which she hopes to take as an upperclassman.

-Bishop plans on working to achieve these goals by doing her best at school through minimal procrastination and earning good grades, as this is something she is already starting to apply.
+Bishop plans on working to achieve these goals by doing her best at school through minimal procrastination and earning good grades, something she is already starting to apply.
+The additional support La Salle provides will help the success of her goals as well, Bishop said, explaining that “teachers really help because they understand the students.”

 Among the faculty at La Salle, Bishop has found her English teacher, Mr. Greg Larson, to be her favorite throughout her time here so far.